Community Lifeline Center

 Stonebridge UMC partners with Community Lifeline Center in fundraising efforts through the year.
-This year, Community Lifeline Center is the beneficiary of the Cruisin' for a Cause Car, Truck & Cycle show to be held at Stonebridge UMC on Saturday, May 13.
-For more information on the car show, visit our events page.
+In 2017, Community Lifeline Center was the beneficiary of the Cruisin' for a Cause Car, Truck & Cycle Show.

 For more information, contact Pastor Courtney or click here for the organization's

 Party in the Parking Lot, Community Lifeline Center’s largest fundraiser, will be held on Thursday, October 18th from 7pm to 9pm in – you guessed it – the Center’s parking lot!
 The costs are kept low by erecting a tent in the parking lot of the building and having local restaurants donate food and drink – that way more of the money we raise this evening can go directly to CLC programs and services!
 There is a local band (Below the Radar) and an opportunity to tour CLC’s facilities and meet Board, staff and clients.
 It is the best evening of advocacy, food, cocktails, entertainment and networking you will ever experience – all in the comfort of your casual duds.
 No cocktail dresses and stuffy tuxes here – this party is all about having fun and raising money for a GREAT community resource!